Traditional Angel Food Cake

 I’m not planning on posting on the meal itself.
 I didn’t take photos of it really because I just wanted to relax and enjoy it.

-I did photograph the dessert though which turned out better than I thought it was going to honestly.
+I did photograph the dessert though, this Homemade Angel Food Cake, which turned out better than I thought it was going to honestly.

 One of Betsy’s favorite desserts is angel food cake and I’ve always been a bit scared to try to make it from scratch.
 It seemed almost impossible to get the cake super-light and fluffy.

 I wasn’t sure that I would have the skills for it.